VHP4Safety/cloud/docs/catalog.md

 ## BioTransformer

-Website with a tool that can predict metabolites for a SMILES. [[more info](service/biotransformer.md)]
+A software tool to predict metabolites based on inputs in SMILE format. [[more info](service/biotransformer.md)]

 -------------------------------------------------------------------------------